Researchers Say Single Molecule May Lower Mesothelin Levels

 Doctors look to common cancer treatments such as these as a first line of defense against mesothelioma.
 However, hundreds of drugs, therapies, and treatments are currently being studied for the treatment of mesothelioma.
 Some have been successful in these studies, while others show promise.

-If you have been diagnosed with mesothelioma, let MesotheliomaGroup.com help you.
-We can help you locate studies that are actively recruiting participants to receive groundbreaking treatments that could be effective in helping treat your specific type of mesothelioma.
-Call our Advocates toll free at 1-888-708-5660 for support or e-mail firstname.lastname@example.org.
+Studies are actively recruiting participants to receive groundbreaking treatments that could be effective in helping treat specific types of mesothelioma.

 "Chemotherapy for Malignant Mesothelioma."
 American Cancer Society.
 American Cancer Society, Inc., 2017.
 Web.
 27 Mar.
 2017.